envite-consulting/camunda-carbon-reductor/README.md

 - a milestone (a timestamp used to calculate the duration the process instance has been running)
 - a duration for the remainder of the process (the duration the remainder needs at most)
 - the maximum duration a process instance can take

+## Measuring Mode 📏

+> *Note*: This mode only works with the [Carbon Aware SDK](./api-carbon-aware/README.md) API at the moment.

+Using the measuring mode the Carbon Reductor Connector allows you to measure the emissions in gCO2e/KWh at execution time and reports as well the emissions at the optimal time while still fulfilling your SLAs.

+The same input as in the [Time Shifting Mode ⏭️](#time-shifting-mode-) is required.

 # 🚀Getting Started